-Birth plans are all the rage in pregnancy in the last five to seven years.
+Birth plans are IN.
 Every app, every mommy website, every natural birth instructional anything contains mention of and often a template for a birth plan.
 In this post I will answer the following questions:

 - What is a birth plan?